theRealProHacker/Positron/README.md

 When you use Python and you want to visualize something you have following routes:
 1. `tkinter` or other GUI libraries like `QT`
 2. `matplotlib`
-3. Creating an HTML file and opening it in the system browser.
+3. Creating an HTML file and opening it in the default browser.

 If you however want to have the feel of a real system application then you will need to use a "real" GUI library.
 An alternative is using Electron that calls python code.
 However, the problems of Electron are well known.

 Specifically, Electron creates a server and a Chromium client that communicate per IPC.
 This makes Electron both relatively slow and also it uses **huge** amounts of memory.
 Apps that use Electron like VSCode or Discord pretty quickly add up to GBs of RAM usage.
 4GB vanish quickly when you for example have 2 Browsers and 2 Electron apps open.
-When the os has little RAM left it will start swapping RAM in and out of disk and this will make your whole computer lag a lot.
+When the OS has little RAM left it will start swapping RAM in and out of disk and this will make your whole computer lag a lot.

 Also, Electron has pretty slow load times.
 If you start any other regular app (a Flutter app for example), it seems like it opens almost instantly.
 However, Electron takes a few seconds to load and it really becomes obvious to the user.